bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 ### The New Architecture

-**BART - My move to NGINX happened when Bill Reveal helped me, not when Tage moved me off of CentOS to Rocky**

-The move to Allison's current stack involved upgrading to a new version of Linux ([Rocky Linux](https://rockylinux.org) 9), and two significant changes to the stack — the replacement of Apache, and the Addition of Cloudflare.
-The Linux upgrade is unremarkable, so let's look at the other changes in turn.
+The move to Allison's current stack involved upgrading to a new version of Linux (CentOS 8), and two significant changes to the stack — the replacement of Apache, and the Addition of Cloudflare.
+The Linux upgrade is unremarkable, and has in fact been repeated since to [Rocky Linux](https://rockylinux.org) 9, so let's look at the other changes in turn.

 ### Apache → NGINX + PHP-FPM